thealscott/curriculum-vitae/curriculum-vitae.md

 ### Bio
 I'm a developer that leans a little to the front-end side of things.
 I've worked on small builds as a solo dev as well as on larger builds with a team in both dedicated front-end and back-end roles.

-In addition to working with other devs I also have experience of working closely with designers and creatives to develop a project from concept to end product.
-Some of the best projects I have been involved with have had this collaborative process at their heart.
+In addition to working with other devs I have often worked closely with designers and creatives to develop a project from concept to end product.
+This would typically involve providing technical insight into opportunities and limitations, as well as prototyping for selling work into the client or for exploring feasibility.

-Over the last 4+ years I've been lucky enough to have the chance to work with a lot of very skilled and talented people on some fun and interesting projects for great brands like Jack Daniels, Disney and Nivea.
+Over the last 4+ years I've been lucky enough to have the chance to work with a lot of very skilled and talented people on some fun and interesting projects for great brands like Jack Daniels, Disney, Tropicana and Nivea.
 Please check out my website for a more comprehensive list of projects I've been involved in.

 ### Skills
 This isn't an exhaustive list, but it hopefully highlights the primary areas I have experience and skill in.

+* Responsive and Mobile web principles
+* HTML5 & CSS3
+* SASS & LESS preprocessors
 * PHP (& MVC frameworks)
 * OOP principles
 * RESTful architecture
-* HTML5 & CSS3
-* SASS & LESS preprocessors
-* Responsive and Mobile web principles
 * JavaScript
 * Jekyll
 * Workflow and deployment tools (e.g. Grunt, Capistrano)